PostgREST/postgrest/install.rst

 pre-request
   A schema-qualified stored procedure name to call right after switching roles for a client request.
 This provides an opportunity to modify SQL variables or raise an exception to prevent the request from completing. app.settings.*
-  Arbitrary settings that will become database session settings.
-This can be used to pass in secret keys directly as strings, or via OS environment variables.
+  Arbitrary settings that can be used to pass in secret keys directly as strings, or via OS environment variables.
 For instance: :code:`app.settings.jwt_secret = "$(MYAPP_JWT_SECRET)"` will take :code:`MYAPP_JWT_SECRET` from the environment and make it available to postgresql functions as :code:`current_setting('app.settings.jwt_secret')`. role-claim-key
   A JSPath DSL that specifies the location of the :code:`role` key in the JWT claims.
 This can be used to consume a JWT provided by a third party service like Auth0, Okta or Keycloak.
 Usage examples: